Polytheism: Tengrism

-According to Jean-Paul Roux, the monotheistic concept evolved later out of a polytheistic system and was not the original form of Tengrism.
+According to Jean-Paul Roux, the monotheistic concept evolved from a polytheistic system and was not the original form of Tengrism.
 The monotheistic concept helped to legitimate the rule of the dynasty: "As there is only one God in Heaven, there can only be one ruler on the earth ...".

 Others point out that Tengri itself was never an Absolute, but only one of many gods of the upper world, the sky deity, of polytheistic shamanism, later known as Tengrism.

 The term also describes several contemporary Turko-Mongolic native religious movements and teachings.
 All modern adherents of "political" Tengrism are monotheists.

-Modern Paganism
+Modern paganism

-Modern Paganism, also known as neopaganism and contemporary paganism, is a group of contemporary religious movements influenced by or claiming to be derived from the various historical pagan beliefs of pre-modern Europe.
-Although they have commonalities, contemporary pagan religious movements are diverse and no single set of beliefs, practices, or texts are shared by them all.
+Modern paganism, also known as neopaganism and contemporary paganism, is a group of contemporary religious movements influenced by or claiming to be derived from the various historical pagan beliefs of pre-modern Europe.
+Although they have commonalities, contemporary pagan religious movements are diverse, and no single set of beliefs, practices, or texts are shared by them all.

-Founder of modern paganism Gerald Gardner helped to revive ancient polytheism.
+Founder of Wicca Gerald Gardner helped to revive ancient polytheism.
 English occultist Dion Fortune was a major populiser of soft polytheism.
 In her novel The Sea Priestess, she wrote, "All gods are one god, and all goddesses are one goddess, and there is one initiator."

 Reconstructionism

-Reconstructionist polytheists apply scholarly disciplines such as history, archaeology and language study to revive ancient, traditional religions that have been fragmented, damaged or even destroyed, such as Norse Paganism, Roman and Celtic.
-A reconstructionist endeavors to revive and reconstruct an authentic practice, based on the ways of the ancestors but workable in contemporary life.
-These polytheists sharply differ from neopagans in that they consider their religion not only as inspired by historical religions but in many cases as a continuation or revival of those religions.
+Reconstructionist polytheists apply scholarly disciplines such as history, archaeology, and language study to revive ancient, traditional religions that have been fragmented, damaged, or even destroyed, such as Norse paganism, Roman and Celtic.
+A reconstructionist endeavors to revive and reconstruct an authentic practice based on the ancestors' ways but workable in contemporary life.
+These polytheists sharply differ from neopagans in that they consider their religion not only as inspired by historical religions but, in many cases, as a continuation or revival of those religions.

 Wicca

 Wicca is a duotheistic faith created by Gerald Gardner that allows for polytheism.
 Wiccans specifically worship the Lord and Lady of the Isles (their names are oathbound).
-It is an orthopraxic mystery religion that requires initiation to the priesthood in order to consider oneself Wiccan.
+It is an orthopraxic mystery religion that requires initiation to the priesthood to consider oneself Wiccan.
 Wicca emphasizes duality and the cycle of nature.

 Serer

 In Africa, polytheism in Serer religion dates to the Neolithic Era or possibly earlier, when the ancient ancestors of the Serer people represented their Pangool on the Tassili n'Ajjer.
-The supreme creator deity in Serer religion is Roog.
-However, there are many deities and Pangool (singular : Fangool, the interceders with the divine) in Serer religion.
-Each one has its own purpose and serves as Roog's agent on Earth.
+The supreme creator deity in the Serer religion is Roog.
+However, there are many deities and Pangool (singular: Fangool, the interceders with the divine) in the Serer religion.
+Each has its own purpose and serves as Roog's agent on Earth.
 Amongst the Cangin speakers, a sub-group of the Serers, Roog is known as Koox.